-If you are a snowboarder who doesn’t mind earning your turns and you’re keen on getting out into the backcountry then you basically have two options for uplift: Split board or Snowshoes.
-I’ve covered a fair few thousand vertical feet on both, and each have their own advantages and disadvantages.
+If you are a snowboarder who doesn’t mind earning your turns and you’re keen on getting out into the backcountry, then you basically have two options for uplift: Splitboard or Snowshoes.
+I’ve covered a fair few thousand vertical feet on both, and each has its own advantages and disadvantages.

 This is probably the most important factor when considering to go for snowshoes or a splitboard.
 Especially if you are planning on doing a lot of ascension under your own steam or keeping up with skiers, you want to make the climb as efficient as possible.

 Generally speaking, splitboards are a more efficient way of moving around in the mountains than snowshoes are.

 They are way less effort to move across deep soft snow and on flatter sections, you can actually let the 2 skis glide which is both quicker and saves you energy.

 Where snowshoes can compete with splitboards is on short steep, technical sections.
 On snowshoes, you can walk straight up much steeper slopes than on splitboards, especially if the snow is a little hard.
 This can be much quicker for a short distance than on a splitboard, where you have to zigzag up the slope doing kick turns.
 Traversing on a splitboard can be difficult, especially if the snow is a little icy.
 You can often lose your edge on hard snow, which will slow you down.
 Splitboard-specific boots will help you on the traverses

 Over long distances, though, splitboards will almost always be quicker and less effort than snowshoes.
 Another advantage of splitboards on the way up is that you don’t have to carry your board on your back which is heavier and can also unbalance you in deep snow.